ENIGMA: Evolutionary Non-Isometric Geometry Matching: Introduction

 \section{Introduction}

-Shape correspondence, or shape matching, is a fundamental task in shape analysis.
-Given two shapes, the goal is to compute a semantic correspondence between points on them.
+Shape correspondence is a fundamental task in shape analysis: given two shapes, the goal is to compute a semantic correspondence between points on them.
 Shape correspondence is required when two shapes are analyzed jointly, which is common in many applications such as texture and deformation transfer~\cite{sumner2004deformation}, statistical shape analysis~\cite{munsell2008evaluating} and shape classification~\cite{ezuz2017gwcnn}, to mention just a few examples.

-There are different categories of shape matching methods: correspondence between rigid shapes, non rigid isometric correspondence, which characterizes shapes of the same articulated object in different poses, and general correspondence between shapes that belong to the same semantic class but are not necessarily isometric.
-In this paper we devise a fully automatic method for the latter, i.e., for non isometric shape matching between manifold triangle meshes.
+The difficulty of the shape matching problem depends on the class of \emph{deformations} that can be applied to one shape to align it with the second.
+For example, if only \emph{rigid} transformations are allowed it is easier to find a correspondence than if non-rigid deformations are also possible, since the number of degrees of freedom is small and the space of allowed transformations is easy to parameterize.
+Similarly, if only \emph{isometric} deformations are allowed, the matching is easier than if non-isometry is possible, since then there is a clear criteria of the quality of the map, namely the preservation of geodesic distances.
+The hardest case is when the two shapes belong to the same semantic class, but are not necessarily isometric.
+In this case, the correspondence algorithm should achieve two goals: (1) put in correspondence semantically meaningful points on both shapes, and (2) reduce the \emph{local} metric distortion.